synquery/grunt-aws-sdk/README.md

 # grunt-aws-sdk

-> bridge between grunt and aws-sdk
+> The bridge between `grunt` and `aws-sdk`.
+This moudle allows you to call AWS APIs as grunt tasks.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`